Fire Emblem: Path of Radiance: Plot

-The game opens with Greil allowing his son, Ike, to fight in his band of mercenaries.
-While on a mission near the Crimean border, Ike rescues a woman from a Daein patrol who is revealed to be Elincia Ridell Crimea, a princess who narrowly escaped being killed with her family during the Daein invasion of Crimea.
-Daein attacks the mercenaries shortly after this, and they are forced to flee over the border into Gallia, a Laguz nation.
+Ike, a rookie mercenary, is allowed by his father Greil to fight in his band of mercenaries.
+While on a mission near the Crimean border, Ike rescues a woman named Elincia Ridell Crimea, the crown princess of Crimea who narrowly escaped being killed with her family after Daein launched a sudden invasion.
+Daein attacks the mercenaries shortly afterward, and they are forced to flee over the border into Gallia, a laguz nation.
 They are pursued by the Black Knight, who kills Greil in single combat before being driven off by the Gallians.
 Ike and Elincia decide to work together to drive the forces of Daein from Crimea.
-Over the course of the game, Ike and his companions overcome long-held racial tensions between the Beorc and Laguz in order to form an alliance against their true enemy, Ashnard, king of Daein.
-In particular, Ike manages to re-establish relations between the Beorc empire of Begnion and the few remaining members of the heron Laguz clan, which was annihilated in an act of genocide known as the Serenes Massacre.
-During the course of their journey, they discover that Ashnard is provoking the war to try and release the dark deity contained inside the Medallion, using Daein's invasion as a template for his plan.
-In the final assault, Ike and his mercenaries manage to defeat both the Black Knight and Ashnard, thwarting the scheme.
-With Ashnard defeated and the Daein occupation ended, Elincia is crowned as Crimea's new queen, who works to make the land a place where Beorc and Laguz can live in peace.
+Gallia's king Caineghis is unable to help Elincia further, but directs them to seek aid from the powerful Begnion Empire.
+In Begnion, the empress Sanaki enlists Ike's aid in investigating and dismantling the illegal laguz slave trade.
+Ike's efforts lead to him rescuing the siblings Reyson and Leanne of the heron laguz clan, which was nearly annihilated in an act of genocide known as the Serenes Massacre perpetrated in retaliation for the assassination of the previous empress.
+Afterwards, Ike is knighted by Elincia and placed in command of the army opposed to Ashnard.
+Ike invades Daein, where he discovers that the medallion his sister Mist carries is in fact Lehran's Medallion.
+A dark deity was sealed inside the medallion eight hundred years prior, and Ashnard is provoking the war to try and release this deity using Daein's invasion as a template for his plan in the hopes of creating a social Darwinist meritocracy; Ike concludes that Ashnard orchestrated the Serenes Massacre in service to this goal.
+After conquering Daein, Ike and his mercenaries invade Crimea.
+Ike defeats the Black Knight in single combat, then slays Ashnard in a final assault on Crimea's capital, thwarting his scheme.
+With Ashnard defeated and the Daein occupation ended, Elincia is crowned as Crimea's new queen, who works to make the land a place where beorc and laguz can live in peace.